csswizardry/csswizardry.github.com/_posts/2017-05-23-little-things-i-like-to-do-with-git.md

 The issue here is the wording.
-It’s pretty loaded and implies that the developer we’re looking for did something wrong, and this might not always be the case—they may have done something particularly clever or impressive and we might want to find out who we should ask about it (<q>Whoa!
-I haven’t seen this feature before—I wonder who did that?!</q>)
+It’s pretty loaded and implies that the developer we’re looking for did something wrong, and this might not always be the case — they may have done something particularly clever or impressive and we might want to find out who we should ask about it (<q>Whoa!
+I haven’t seen this feature before — I wonder who did that?!</q>)

 Taking the lead from SVN, I alias `praise` onto `blame`, so I can use either depending on my context: